Port Everglades is an economic powerhouse for Broward County. The cruise and cargo industries provide jobs and inject money into our community.

 ABOUT THE REPORT

-This report is based on interviews conducted in 2012 with 265 firms providing services to the cargo and vessels handled at Port Everglades' cargo and cruise terminals.
-These 265 firms were interviewed as part of the FY2011 baseline report and represent 99 percent of the firms in the Port Everglades seaport community, underscoring the defensibility of the study.
+This report is based on interviews conducted in 2016 with 296 firms providing services to the cargo and vessels handled at Port Everglades’ cargo and cruise terminals.
+These 296 firms represent 98+ percent of the firms in the Port Everglades seaport community, underscoring the defensibility of the study.
 Furthermore, the impacts can be traced back to the individual firm.
-The data collected from the FY2011 interviews was then used to develop operational models of the terminals located at Port Everglades.
-With respect to cruise passenger impacts, the FY2011 baseline report used results of an origin and destination survey conducted as part of the Broward County People Mover PD&E study completed by Lea+Elliott, Inc. in 2007.
-For this FY2014 study, an updated cruise passenger survey was completed in March, 2015.
-For this update, the baseline model has been updated to include FY2014 tonnage, vessel calls, cruise passengers, Port Everglades Department employment, revenue and expenditure statistics in order to estimate the FY2014 impacts.
+The data collected from these (FY2015) interviews was then used to develop operational models of the terminals located at Port Everglades.
+With respect to cruise passenger impacts, Martin Associates used data obtained from an updated cruise passenger survey that was completed in March, 2015 by AECOM.

 A copy of the full report can be obtained by request to PortEverglades@broward.org.